pyOpenSci at PyCon US 2025 - Python, Packaging and Community

-Inessa’s leadership and dedication have profoundly shaped the open source community, from NumFOCUS to NumPy and SciPy.
-Learn more about her impact and contributions.
+Inessa’s leadership and dedication have profoundly shaped the open source community, from NumPy to NumFOCUS.
+Learn more about her contributions and impact.

 pyOpenSci is exploring various sustainability methods to supplement our valued grant funding.
 Learn more about what we are exploring.